Vocal Majority

 Vocal Majority (VM) is a Dallas, Texas-based men's chorus of over 150 singers, who bill themselves with the tagline "Pure Harmony."
+The VM got its start when founder and first Marketing Director, Bob Arnold, gathered together 12 singers in December 1971; it has since grown to over 150 members.
 VM is the performing chorus of the Dallas Metro chapter of the Barbershop Harmony Society (BHS).
-Vocal Majority has won thirteen International Chorus Championships, a Barbershop Harmony Society record.
+Vocal Majority has won fourteen International Chorus Championships, a Barbershop Harmony Society record.
 The first eleven gold medals (1975, 1979, 1982, 1985, 1988, 1991, 1994, 1997, 2000, 2003, 2006) were earned under the direction of Jim Clancy, who retired from International competition after 2010.
-The most recent championships, in 2014 and 2018, came under the direction of Jim's son Greg Clancy, the current Musical Director of VM.
+The most recent championships, in 2014, 2018 and 2025, came under the direction of Jim's son Greg Clancy, the current Musical Director of VM.
+Jim Clancy died on April 16, 2025, after a year-long battle with cancer.

 Vocal Majority has released over twenty recordings and has traveled extensively domestically and internationally.
 Most recently, in May 2015, VM was the featured guest performers at The British Association of Barbershop Singers (BABS) Convention in Llandudno, Wales.

 Several members of Vocal Majority have also won the International Quartet Championship with the quartets Max Q, Acoustix, Side Street Ramblers, Dealer's Choice, Rural Route 4, Rapscallions and Old School.
 In July 2017, VM vocal coach and member Tony DeRosa, who performed with the group in their 2014 International championship performance, won his fourth Quartet Championship, this time with Main Street quartet.

-Vocal Majority, Jim Clancy, and Greg Clancy have all been inducted into he BHS Southwestern District's Hall of Fame.
+Vocal Majority, Jim Clancy, and Greg Clancy have all been inducted into the BHS Southwestern District's Hall of Fame.